SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 1.  **Disjunctions are predicted to be implicated, but not always actually implicated**

 Returning to disjunctions: Consider the following example: One writes a letter of recommendation for Claudette, writing ‘I cannot recommend Claudette highly enough.’
-This sentence is violating the Maxim of Quantity, but there are two ways to make this sentence cooperative: Either I can say no more because I can’t find adequate words of praise or because she is so lacking I can’t give a sufficiently positive recommendation for the job. fn:{Cf. Saul (2001) 634 f.} If we don’t want determinacy to fail, I must mean the disjunction “either Claudette is so wonderful that I cannot find adequate words of praise, or she is so lacking that I don’t feel I can give a sufficiently positive recommendation for the job.”fn:{Ibid.
+This sentence is violating the Maxim of Quantity, but there are two ways to make this sentence cooperative: Either I can say no more because I can’t find adequate words of praise or because she is so lacking I can’t give a sufficiently positive recommendation for the job. fn:{Cf. Saul (2001) 634 f.} If we don’t want determinacy to fail, I must mean the disjunction <q>either Claudette is so wonderful that I cannot find adequate words of praise, or she is so lacking that I don’t feel I can give a sufficiently positive recommendation for the job.</q>fn:{Ibid.
 635} Clearly, this isn’t what I mean, a completely false implicature is generated.fn:{Cf. ibid.} Therefore, positing disjunctions does not save determinacy in all cases, and the problem of 6.1 persists.

 2.  **Many of the maxims fail when applied to other languages**